HASBRO MOBILE APPLICATION PRIVACY NOTICE

 What Does the Chart Mean?

-For some Apps like Beyblade Burst, you can choose a game name from a pre-set list and play head-to-head online with other kids over the Internet, set up lists of your friends and track who are the best players.
-We keep records of wins and losses for these games, but we don't know who you are from your game name.
+For some Apps like Beyblade Burst or NERF LaserOps Pro, you can choose a game name from a pre-set list and play head-to-head online with other kids over the Internet, set up lists of your friends and track who are the best players.
+As a part of the Game Info we collect, we keep records of wins and losses for these games, but we don't know who you are from your game name.

-FOR GROWN UPS: Apps like Beyblade Burst allow users to play games with each other online via a third-party game platform (Exit Games's Photon Cloud).
-This requires use of an additional unique persistent identifier (the “Blader ID”).
+FOR GROWN-UPS: Apps like Beyblade Burst and NERF LaserOps Pro allow users to play games with each other online via a third-party game platform (Exit Games's Photon Cloud).
+This requires use of an additional identifier (the “Blader ID” or for NERF LaserOps Pro, a "Blaster ID" that works in an identical fashion (collectively, "Multiplayer IDs")).
 A player chooses two fanciful names, one from each of two separate, fixed lists created by Hasbro.
 The app automatically appends a random number (to distinguish between players who choose the same two-part name).
 Therefore, the player cannot choose a name with free text that might somehow identify him or herself.
-The Blader ID is unique to the App but cannot be linked back to the user (other than to play a match through the game interface).
-The Blader ID is sent with device platform (iOS or Android), a token for authentication with the game server, and the App version number to the game platform.
+A Multiplayer ID is unique to the App but cannot be linked back to the user (other than to play a match through the game interface).
+The Multiplayer ID is sent with device platform (iOS or Android), a token for authentication with the game server, and the App version number to the game platform.
 Here, this very limited data set is used to match two players making a request for gameplay in a "game lobby.”
-No personal information (other than the Blader ID) is exchanged, and players cannot communicate with each other (there is no “chat” functionality), Hasbro or the game platform.
+No personal information (other than the A Multiplayer ID) is exchanged, and players cannot communicate with each other (there is no “chat” functionality), Hasbro or the game platform.

-The Blader ID is not stored on the Photon Cloud platform beyond the session, which is the length of time for the individual match to play out and finish (see How Long Is Info from the App Kept? below) but game statistics such as wins-and-losses are retained by Hasbro (with Blader IDs) after the session.
+A Multiplayer ID is stored briefly on our Photon Cloud platform; however, it is not stored on the Photon Cloud platform beyond the session.
+The session is the length of time for the individual match to play out and finish a single match (see How Long Is Info from the App Kept? below).
+However, game statistics such as wins-and-losses are retained by Hasbro (with Multiplayer ID) after the session.

-Players can create their own leader boards on the game platform for players' known friends and for tournaments, which include the Blader ID, listing match rankings.
-They can edit/delete their personal leader boards, add/remove friends by their Blader ID, etc. Players can also join regional leaderboards when they play tournaments and matches.
+Players can create their own leader boards and play leagues on the game platform for players' known friends and for tournaments, which include the Multiplayer ID, listing match rankings.
+They can edit/delete their personal leader boards, add/remove friends by their Multiplayer ID, etc. Players can also join regional leaderboards when they play tournaments and matches.